Herculens/herculens/README.md

 ### A note regarding `lenstronomy`

 You may quickly realize that the syntax and naming conventions of `Herculens` share many similarities with the general purpose lensing software package [`lenstronomy`](https://github.com/sibirrer/lenstronomy) ([Birrer et al. 2021](https://joss.theoj.org/papers/10.21105/joss.03283), and references therein).
-The reason is simple: because it is overall easy to use and open-source, `lenstronomy` was used a baseline for early development phases of `Herculens`.
-Since then, there have been many modifications throughout the code, primarily to add powerful features from `JAX`, then to implement new modeling techniques.
-These features features could _not_ be implemented in the `lenstronomy` without significantly affecting the spirit of the package.
+The reason is simple: because it is overall easy to use and open-source, `lenstronomy` was used a as baseline for the early development phases of `Herculens`.
+Since then, there have been many modifications throughout the code, primarily to add powerful features from `JAX`, then to implement new modeling techniques that were unachievable beforehand.
+These features could _not_ be implemented in the `lenstronomy` without significantly affecting the spirit of the package.
 While many stylistic changes have been made, it should be really easy for any `lenstronomy` user to test specific features exclusive to `Herculens`.